 You must try to avoid taking on a mortgage or a car loan while you’re repaying student loan debt.
 Avoid buying a new car, if possible.
 But things only when you need them.
 Do not splurge on your credit limit.

 While you should always pay off entire credit card balance every month, as a precautionary measure, you should reduce credit card usage.
 Handling credit is a mind game and I have seen wise men falling for the lure.

 Make your plan in such a way that you avoid taking on a mortgage.
 Make a plan to buy a home as soon as you repay your student loan.
-This should add an extra urgency in your mission.
+This should add extra urgency to your mission.

 Through extra income and discipline, Lance managed to pay off his and his wife’s $80,000 student loan in 3 years.
 Here’s Lance’s story.
 They just went after creating side income and made sure they were not laid off at work.
 Even with a day job I write this blog, partly for my interest and partly to earn advertisement revenue, which is a side income for me.

-Mathew Burr shares few tips on his journey towards 0 student loan, which are extremely helpful for everyone struggling with debt.
+Mathew Burr shares a few tips on his journey towards 0 student loans, which are extremely helpful for everyone struggling with debt.